 Second, provide plenty of space for your chickens, both in the coop and in the nest boxes.
 Overcrowding in the coop can cause your chickens more stress and can lead to multiple problems beyond just egg eating.
 Overcrowded nest boxes increase the likelihood that a hen will accidentally break an egg.

 Start with one nest box for every four hens, and adjust from there.
-You’ll know they need more nest boxes if you often see more than one hen crowded into a nest box at the same time.
+You’ll know they need more nest boxes if you often see more than one hen crowded into a nest box at the same time — although hens do tend to all like one nest box!

 Place your nest boxes in a darker area of your coop, where the opening doesn’t face direct sunlight.
 Hens prefer to lay in darker, more secluded areas, so this will encourage them to lay in the nest box rather than somewhere else, and hens are less likely to break open eggs in a dimly lit nest box.